2 Day Zion National Park Itinerary: A Complete Zion Travel Guide

 - A sturdy pair of flip-flops that you can also wear on a quick hike.
 These Olukai Sandals are my go-to and have lasted me years and are the most comfortable.

 - Bathing Suits: Being that Zion gets very warm in the summer months you’ll want to always be prepared by bringing bathing suits.
-I always find quality suits that last for a few seasons at aerie, amazon, and cupshe.
+I always find quality suits that fit amazing and last for a few seasons at Summersalt.

 - Sunscreen: Being that you’ll mostly be outdoors, you’ll want to be prepared to protect that skin of yours.
 This sunscreen brush is a life-saver since you can re-apply it so easily.